JaouherK/stripe-to-slack/readme.md

 ### Usage

-You can use the function get_events() in the main file to adjust the display of specific events: example
+You can use the function get_events() in the controller file to adjust the display of specific events: example
 ```
 "charge.succeeded" => array("lib" => "Customer successfully payed the amount", "disp" => 1),